rafael-santiago/cutest/doc/README.md

 ``something/leaking/over/the/rainbow/your-test --cute-leak-check``

-When some memory leak is detected a report about this issue is include at the end of your general test report and the test binary exits with no zeroed ``exit code``.
+When some memory leak is detected a report about this issue is included at the end of your general test report and the test binary exits with no zeroed ``exit code``.

 The format of this memory leak report is as follows: